ryoy531/Asm2sv/README.md

 #### Step.2A Run Asm2sv to compare reference and target genome (an example of one-by-one analysis).
 ```
 # command line example of comparing reference.fasta/GFF and sample1.fasta/GFF
+# `-n 5000` means Asm2sv will analyze 5000 bp flanking region in each gene.
 $ /path/to/Asm2sv run -r reference.fasta -g reference.gff -l summary_gene_reference.csv -q sample1.fasta -s sample1.gff -o asm2sv_1 -t 16 -x 8 -n 5000
 ```
 *In case of using SGE grid, add `--1` to the command line.
 ####

-The result file of the above command will be `asm2sv_1/rev_summary_genome2sv_sample1.tsv`.
+The result file of the above command will be `./asm2sv_1/rev_summary_asm2sv_sample1.tsv`.
 Some important columns are described below:
 ####
 | column | string | meaning |
 | ------ | ------ | ------- |